 With that in mind, reaching for foods that have healthy sources of fat, protein and carbs will help you stick to a balanced diet.

-The foods you choose make a difference
+The foods you choose make a difference for weight loss

 Photo by Fertnig on iStock